landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-repeaters-v2/README.txt

 == Description ==

-= Unlock additional repeaters and keep your site looking and feeling fresh! =
+= Unlock additional repeaters to keep your site looking and feeling fresh! =

-Ajax Load More’s Unlimited Repeaters add-on will unlock the ability to create an infinite number repeater templates.
+Ajax Load More Custom Repeaters add-on will unlock the ability to create an infinite number repeater templates.

 http://connekthq.com/ajax-load-more/custom-repeaters/